autostep/AutoStep/README.md

 # Using It

-As a basic introduction, here is a test I want to execute in Gherkin:
+As a basic introduction, here is a BDD test I want to execute in AutoStep:

 ```cucumber